NxPKG/khulnasoft-docs/content/cloudflare-one/tutorials/kubectl.md

 $ brew install cloudflare/cloudflare/cloudflared
 ```

-Run the following command to create a connection from the device to Cloudflare.
+Run the following command to create a connection from the device to Khulnasoft.
 Any available port can be specified.

 ```sh
 $ cloudflared access tcp --hostname azure.widgetcorp.tech --url 127.0.0.1:1234